 A cultural asset, for the purposes of this program, is defined as a contributing element of the County’s uniqueness, personality, and character, which falls under one or more of the following categories:

 The Special Events Partnership Grants applications are accepted during two cycles in each fiscal year.
-Applications for FY24, Cycle 2 are opening January 8, 2024.
-Applications open again on July 15, 2024 for Cycle 1 of FY25.
+Grant applications for FY24, Cycle 2, funding will open on February 15, 2024.
 Available grant funds are competitively awarded to selected applicants after being review and scored by the Cultural Assets Commission and are issued in the form of a sponsorship in three (3) separate payments.